rodrigoio/testbucket/README.md

 <br>

 #### Expected Data
-Each line is a json object that defines a `TestCase` with properties and if its valid or not.
+Each line is a json object that defines a `TestCase` with properties and if its valid or not, and all values are encoded in base64.
+This example only shows valid test cases: `is_valid=true`

 ```
 {"group_name":"UserForm","properties":{"name":"Ym9i","surname":"cmVk"},"is_valid":true}
 {"group_name":"UserForm","properties":{"name":"Ym9i","surname":"Z3JlZW4="},"is_valid":true}